Belisario-Fosca-W---Newfoundsons---GAME-TITLE

 1. Here’s what I was trying to do

-To create a story-rich, emotionally charged horror-puzzle game that examines the aftermath of tragedy through the lens of memory, redemption, and cult psychology.
+To create a story-rich, emotionally charged horror-puzzle game that examines the impact of tragedy through the lens of memory, redemption, and cult psychology.

 2. Here’s why